Helping Children in Crisis for 50 Years

 International Adoptions begins to offer post-adoption services to its adoptive families, which today includes support and counseling, search and reunion services, and networking and cultural opportunities.

-International Adoptions changes its name to Wide Horizons For Children to better reflect expanding programs in family strengthening, orphan care and post-adoption support.
+International Adoptions changes its name to Wide Horizons For Children to better reflect expanding programs in family preservation, orphan care, adoption and post-adoption support.

 Wide Horizons For Children opens its China adoption program.
-Today, Wide Horizons For Children has placed almost 2,037 children from China with loving adoptive families.
+To date, Wide Horizons For Children has placed almost 2,037 children from China with loving adoptive families.

 Wide Horizons For Children begins to offer subsidies to families who are adopting children with special needs.